darsain/utilus/docs/flexgrid.md

 		// If the parent grid is defined as a custom grid called `responsive`:
 		flexgrid: responsive span-width(6/12 responsive) size 6 columns gutter between

-		> .child-grid-item
+		> .child-item
 			span: 3/6 // note the use of 6 as max columns number now
 ```

 ## Limitations

-A few, but there are some limitation.
+A few, but there are some.

 #### What not to touch